 Put a little energy into saving money!

-But as we head towards September and as Autumn approaches, there are some things you can do to help keep your energy bills lower as the air turns cooler, including following our eight easy energy saving tips for around your home!
+Although this means a drop in temperature, it doesn't mean your energy bills have to be sky high!
+There are some things you can do to help keep your energy bills lower as the air turns cooler, including following our eight easy energy saving tips for around your home!

 Before we tell you how to save on your energy bill through our energy saving tips, you should first check that you are on one of our discounted energy plans offering discount of up to 6%* on our standard rate.